ryankohl/seabass/readme.markdown

 - 	query: a SPARQL Construct query string
 - 	target: either a URI string for a Sparql Endpoint or an RDF model

+save [ model target ]
+Writes the contents of a model to the file specified by the target string.
+The resulting file is encoded in n-triples.
+Only RDF facts are written (i.e. not rules).
+Returns the path name of the written file.

+- model: an RDF model previously constructed (via build or pull)
+- target: a string for a relative or absolute pathnames for the file to write to

 Usage
 ----